Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 *Note:* `runBlockingTest` will always attempt to auto-progress time until all coroutines are completed just before exiting.
 This is a convenience to avoid having to call [advanceUntilIdle][DelayController.advanceUntilIdle] as the last line of many common test cases.
-If any coroutines cannot complete by advancing time, a [UncompletedCoroutinesError] is thrown.
+If any coroutines cannot complete by advancing time, an [UncompletedCoroutinesError] is thrown.

 ### Testing `withTimeout` using `runBlockingTest`